 - ⅓ cup pine nuts

-- Place olive oil, red wine vinegar, honey, salt and pepper in a jar and give it a good shake.
+- Place olive oil, red wine vinegar, honey, salt and pepper in a mason jar and give it a good shake.

 - Use half of the beetroot salad vinaigrette to marinate the roasted beetroot and the other half to dress salad.